Definability and Interpolation within Decidable Fixpoint Logics: Preliminaries

-The fixpoint extensions of these logics (denoted $\gnfp$, $\unfp$, and $\gfp$) extend the base logic with formulas $[\LFPA{X}{\vec{x}} . \alpha(\vec{x}) \wedge \phi(\vec{x},X,\vec{Y}) ](\vec{x})$ where (i) $\alpha(\vec{x})$ is an atomic formula or equality guarding $\vec{x}$, (ii) $X$ only appears positively in~$\phi$, (iii) second-order variables like $X$ cannot be used as guards.
-Some alternative (but equi-expressive) ways to define the fixpoint extension are discussed in \cite{BaranyBC13}; in all of the definitions, the important feature is that tuples in the fixpoint are guarded by an atom in the original signature.
+The fixpoint extensions of these logics (denoted $\gnfp$, $\unfp$, and $\gfp$) extend the base logic with formulas $[\LFPA{X}{\vec{x}} . \alpha(\vec{x}) \wedge \phi(\vec{x},X,\vec{Y}) ](\vec{x})$ where (i) $\alpha(\vec{x})$ is a guard for $\vec{x}$, (ii) $X$ only appears positively in~$\phi$, (iii) second-order variables like $X$ cannot be used as guards.
+Some alternative (but equi-expressive) ways to define the fixpoint extension are discussed in~\cite{BaranyBC13}; in all of the definitions, the important feature is that tuples in the fixpoint are guarded by an atom in the original signature.
 In \unfp, there is an additional requirement that only unary or 0-ary predicates can be defined using the fixpoint operators. $\gnfp$ subsumes both $\gfp$ sentences and \unfp formulas.
 These logics are all contained in \lfpl, the fixpoint extension of \fo.

 In this work we will be interested in varying the signatures considered, and in distinguishing more finely which relations can be used in guards.
 If we want to emphasize the relational signature $\sigma$ being used, then we will write, e.g., $\gnfp[\sigma]$.
-For $\sigmag \subseteq \sigma$, we let $\gnfp[\sigma,\sigmag]$ denote the logic built up as in $\gnfp$ but allowing only relations $R \in \sigma$ at the atomic step and only guards $\alpha$ using equality or relations $R \in \sigmag$.
+For $\sigmag \subseteq \sigma$, we let $\gnfp[\sigma,\sigmag]$ denote the logic built up as in $\gnfp$ but allowing only equality or relations $R \in \sigma$ at the atomic step and only guards $\alpha$ using equality or relations $R \in \sigmag$.
 We define $\gfp[\sigma,\sigmag]$ similarly.
 Note that $\unfp[\sigma]$ is equivalent to $\gnfp[\sigma,\emptyset]$, since if the only guards are equality guards, then the formula can be rewritten to use only unary negation and monadic fixpoints.